syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 ### Convert custom report item as image

-The custom report item is rendered as image in report viewer, so that the run-time component need to be converted as an image.
-The following converter is used to generate the image for rendering.
+The custom report item is rendered as image in the report viewer, so that the run-time component need to be converted as an image.
+The following converter is used to generate the image for rendering:

 {% highlight c# %}